Safeguarding our children together

 As a school we buy into Whittington Green Early Help to provide an integrated Early Help Service.
 Our primary aim is to identify support early, and to make sure that appropriate plans are put into place.
 This will require working with the school staff and other agencies if needed.
 We will also use existing interventions already in place within the school setting.

 What support do we offer?

-Louise Parker is our Designated Safeguarding Lead (DSL) and is able to carry out Early Help Assessments at school along with Nicola Cross our Pastoral Manger.
+Louise Parker is our Designated Safeguarding Lead (DSL) and is able to carry out Early Help Assessments at school along with Amie Abrahams our SENDCO.

 With the direct support of our DSL, our team of experienced Teaching Assistants can provide additional pastoral and nurture support where needed, through regular contact with our families; this allows parents/carers to share concerns and to maintain communication between school and home on a planned, regular basis if needed, ensuring that children and families are receiving the best support possible.

 We can offer advice on a range of concerns or can signpost parents to other sources of information, help and support.